Halloween Oreo Brownies- Mixing in chopped up orange filled Oreos into light brownie batter makes for a spooky, delicious treat!

 - Fold the melted chocolate into the eggs quickly to incorporate it.

-- Add the dry ingredients mixture, chocolate chips, and 1/3 of the crushed Oreos around the edge of the bowl and fold in until combined, taking care not to knock the air out.
+- Add the dry ingredients mixture, chocolate chips, and 1/2 of the crushed Oreos around the edge of the bowl and fold in until combined, taking care not to knock the air out.
 Pour the mix into the paper-lined baking pan.
-Scatter the remaining chunks of Oreo cookies over the top of the mixture, pressing some into the batter.
+Scatter the remaining chunks of Oreo cookies and chocolate chips over the top of the mixture, pressing some into the batter.

 - Bake for 45-50 minutes or until the middle is only slightly gooey.